PROBIC/mSWEEP/README.md

 ```
 The grouping identifiers must be in the same order as their
 corresponding sequences appear in the reference file.
 Alternatively,
-you can use the 'matchfasta' utility to reorder the indicators.
+you can use supply the reference sequences and a table containing the
+groups to reorder the indicators.

 ### Reordering identifiers
 If your grouping identifiers are not in the same order as in the fasta
-file, you can use the 'matchfasta' utility tool supplied
-with mSWEEP to reorder them based on the fasta file. matchfasta takes
+file, you mSWEEP can reorder them based on the fasta file.
+In this
-as input a tab-separated table where the first column contains the name of the
+case, mSWEEP requires as input a tab-separated table where the first
-sequence as it appears in the fasta file and the second column
+column contains the name of the sequence as it appears in the fasta
-contains the group:
+file and the second column contains the group:
 ```
 seq_156	group2
 seq_157	group1